 The Open Scan feature scans for activity on all CB channels.
-Once a channel is located, scanning will pause to allow the signal to be heard.
+Once a channel is located, scanning will pause then will allow the signal to be heard.
 As soon as the channel is clear for 5 seconds, scanning will continue automatically.

-Priority Scan
+Group Scan

-With Priority Scan the Radio scans for activity, but in addition, it also inserts your Priority Channel into the scan sequence.
+With Group Scan the Radio scans for activity, but in addition, it also inserts your Priority Channel into the scan sequence.